Spettacolo83/homeassistant-vevor-heater/README.md

 - `number.vevor_heater_target_temperature` - Set target temperature
 - `number.vevor_heater_tank_capacity` - Configure tank capacity (1-100L, default 10L)
 - `number.vevor_heater_fuel_calibration_factor` - Calibrate fuel consumption (0.5-2.0, default 1.0)
+- `number.vevor_heater_low_fuel_threshold` - Configure low fuel warning threshold (5-50%, default 20%)

+## Advanced Configuration

+### External Temperature Sensor

+You can configure the climate entity to use an external temperature sensor instead of the heater's built-in sensor.
+This is useful for:
+- More accurate room temperature readings
+- Controlling the heater based on a specific room or zone temperature
+- Using a more precise or better-positioned temperature sensor

+**To configure:**

+1. Go to **Settings** → **Devices & Services**
+2. Find your **Vevor Diesel Heater** integration
+3. Click **"Configure"**
+4. Select your preferred temperature sensor from the **External Temperature Sensor** dropdown
+5. Click **"Submit"**

+The climate entity will now use the external sensor for `current_temperature`.
+If the external sensor becomes unavailable, it will automatically fall back to the heater's internal sensor.

+**Supported sensors:**
+- Any Home Assistant temperature sensor entity
+- Any climate entity with temperature reporting

+### Fuel Tracking Configuration

+Configure fuel tracking parameters using the number entities:

+- **Tank Capacity**: Set your actual fuel tank size (1-100L)
+- **Fuel Calibration Factor**: Fine-tune consumption estimates (0.5-2.0x multiplier)
+  - Set to >1.0 if actual consumption is higher than estimated
+  - Set to <1.0 if actual consumption is lower than estimated
+- **Low Fuel Threshold**: Customize when the low fuel warning triggers (5-50%)

 ## Dashboard Cards